dbltnk/cop-reader/README.md

 ## Known issues & unsorted notes

+- [ ] Nav bar not perfectly styled, lines and selected
+- [ ] Disable tne arrow keys UI element on mobile
 - [x] Glossary hover is not visible on mobile devices
-- [~] Dark mode is not working on mobile devices
+- [x] Dark mode is not working on mobile devices
-- [ ] KPI boxes are too wide on tablets (<760px)
+- [x] KPI boxes are too wide on tablets (<760px)
-- [~] Glossary hover does not work on touch screen laptops, the "hot keys" box is accidentally removed as well (check for mouse instead?)
+- [x] Glossary hover does not work on touch screen laptops, the "hot keys" box is accidentally removed as well (check for mouse instead?)
 - [x] Recital header numbers missing on the summary ones
-- [ ] Underline for glossary item vertically too far away on small screen
+- [x] Underline for glossary item vertically too far away on small screen
-- [ ] Longer lines
+- [x] Longer lines
-- [~] Collapsable shortcuts, see more ToC
-- [ ] Nav items closer together
+- [x] Nav items closer together
-- [ ] ToC text formatting
+- [x] ToC text formatting
-- [ ] ToC titles too long, truncate?
+- [x] ToC titles too long, truncate?
 - [ ] Remove the all caps formatting
-- [ ] Sans serif for the nav?
+- [x] Sans serif for the nav?
-- [ ] Move settings away or down or sth
+- [x] Move settings away or down or sth
-- [X] Collapsable nav items?
+- [ ] Collapsable nav items?
 - [ ] Collapse them by default?
-- [~] Anchor links, click to copy & share!
+- [x] Anchor links, click to copy & share!
 - [X] Glossary does not work with spaces in the term
 - [x] All headlines need to obey line width
-- [ ] More space between list items, UL and OL
+- [x] More space between list items, UL and OL
 - [x] Make boxes more unique
 - [x] Add characters / custom icons to boxes
 - [ ] Add proper favicon
 - [x] Change color of nav item to selected on click
-- [~] H5 hard to recognize as such
+- [x] H5 hard to recognize as such
-- [ ] Use full width for text on small screens
+- [x] Use full width for text on small screens
 - [x] Headlines more space before
 - [x] Nav item not just color as current indicator
-- [ ] Equalize distance between left and box and box and nav bar
+- [] Equalize distance between left and box and box and nav bar
-- [ ] KPI box goes too wide
+- [x] KPI box goes too wide
 - [ ] Accessibility text color contrast check
 - [x] Boxes similar styles, too different, KPI vs yellow one
-- [ ] Replace emojis with icons, lucide.dev
+- [x] Replace emojis with icons, lucide.dev
 - [ ] Style the flowcharts
 - [ ] Icons for commitments and measures?
 - [ ] Animation polish for recitals
-- [ ] Dropdown arrow too to right side
+- [x] Dropdown arrow too to right side
-- [ ] Recital hover smaller than the box
 - [x] Key nav skips commitment 2
 - [ ] Check key nav against screenreader and accessibility guidelines
-- [ ] Nav item spacing polish pass
+- [x] Nav item spacing polish pass
 - [ ] Hamburger icon not equally spaced to top and right
-- [ ] Left-align all content items better, list stands out etc right now (maybe just mobile)
+- [x] Left-align all content items better, list stands out etc right now (maybe just mobile)
-- [ ] Font could be smaller on small screens, also reduce padding left and right
+- [x] Font could be smaller on small screens, also reduce padding left and right
-- [ ] Underline for glossary item vertically too far away on small screen
+- [x] Underline for glossary item vertically too far away on small screen
 - [ ] Select to share feature, send snippet, plug into default sharing API
 - [x] Check for and remove footnotes
 - [x] Icons: Talking chairs, lawyercat
 - [~] Fonts
-- [ ] Colors
+- [~] Colors
-- [ ] Anchor icon breaks to new line on mobile
+- [x] Anchor icon breaks to new line on mobile
-- [~] Always hide the keyboard shortcuts on mobile
-- [ ] Chair signatures: break points not optimal
 - [X] Headlines too short on mobile
 - [x] the legal box is using our serif, but it should use the sans serif
-- [ ] finish the nav visuals